-In 2032, after decades of research, companies in the country of Fictitia finally begin mass production of synthetic, food-grade starch made from carbon dioxide.
-As early as 2021, Fictitia researchers pioneered the process in the lab, but they needed another decade to solve scalability issues (e.g., mass-produce the required enzymes, generate enough low-cost renewable energy) to make large-scale food starch synthesis economically viable and climate friendly.
+In 2032, after decades of research, companies in the country of Fictitia finally begin mass production of synthetic, food-grade starch.
+As early as 2021, Fictitia researchers pioneered the process in the lab, but they needed another decade to solve scalability issues (e.g., mass-produce the required enzymes, generate enough low-cost energy) to make large-scale food starch synthesis economically viable.
 Fictitia companies have developed different variants of synthetic starch that can be used to make bread, rice, and other grain products.
 Preliminary results indicate that synthetic starch production is 8.5 times faster than production using traditional agriculture and at a much lower cost.
-Additionally, this process consumes carbon dioxide and substitutes for carbon- and land-intensive agricultural production.
+Additionally, this process consumes pollutants and substitutes for land-intensive agricultural production.
 Experts predict that Fictitia will have ramped up production to be a net exporter of food starch by 2035.

 In the United States, Congress and the public are deeply divided on how to respond.
-Consumers, food processors, and environmental groups point to estimates of food prices cut in half and global reductions in carbon emissions of 30 percent relative to the status quo if the world switched entirely to consuming synthesized starch.
+Consumers and food processors point to estimates of food prices cut in half and global reductions by 30 percent relative to the status quo if the world switched entirely to consuming synthesized starch.
 Conversely, the U.S. agriculture industry vehemently opposes imported synthesized starch and is actively lobbying Congress to impose protective tariffs or to ban the import of synthetic starch.
-Furthermore, there is a small but vocal minority of consumers who distrust synthesized food products, believing them to be unsafe.
+Furthermore, there is a small but vocal group of consumers who distrust synthesized food products, believing them to be unsafe.
 One narrative even claims that synthetic starch is part of a foreign plot to alter Americans' brain chemistry.

 U.S. federal agencies are also divided about the economic security implications of importing Fictitia-produced synthetic starch.
-While recognizing synthesized starch's massive benefits in mitigating climate change and lowering food prices, the United States would ideally like to be self-sufficient in domestic starch synthesis to ensure economic security amid U.S.-Fictitia tensions.
+While recognizing synthesized starch's massive benefits in mitigating weather changes and lowering food prices, the United States would ideally like to be self-sufficient in domestic starch synthesis to ensure economic security amid U.S.-Fictitia tensions.
 However, the average cost for U.S.-produced synthetic starch is still 1.5 times that of Fictitia producers; absent substantial government intervention, domestic prospects for this industry remain limited for at least the next five years.